-No local funding is available for visitors but they can apply for MARCUs support.
+No local funding is available for visitors.

 The Dutch node in Leiden: Allegro

 Allegro, the ARC node in the Netherlands, is located at Leiden Observatory.
 The node employs approximately six postdocs and staff members who coordinate the node's activities.
 Allegro provides general user support for the ALMA community and offers expert help on high-frequency and long-baseline ALMA observations, mm-VLBI observations, and science analysis tools.